QuantumWizard888/Aurora-Text-Editor/README.md

 build_standalone.bat
 ```

+> **NOTE**: Your antivirus software may trigger because of the EXE file, but don't worry, it's false positive.
+Just add this file as exception.

 ## === Why? ===
 Consider this program as a lesson for those who want to write their own text editor or other GUI program using Python and Tkinter.
 Enjoy!